-KaRAR Performing Arts started in 2009 when Natalie Dyck and Liz Brannan determined that they wanted to provide something different to the performing arts community than had been traditionally done by other dance studios in the County of Parkland…and KaRAR Studios was born.
+KaRAR Performing Arts started in 2009 out of a vision to create something different to the performing arts community than had been traditionally done by other dance studios in the County of Parkland.
 Since KaRAR began, we have earned the reputation of producing professional quality, full range productions, which all include multiple elements of performing arts: dance, music, and theatre.

-We have recently become a non-profit organization in order to better serve our community and the students and families that reside here.
+Since 2014, KaRAR Performing Arts has been a non-profit organization with a purpose to better serve our community and the students and families that reside here.
 Our goal in this is to make performing arts more accessible to students, and give more children the opportunity to explore their talents without the limitations of financial need.

 KaRAR means to “dance with all your might”…and that is just what we want to see our students do, although we have now branched out to “perform with all your might” in terms of how we create our productions.
 We offer classes for a wide range of abilities and walks of life – from beginner preschoolers to intermediate dancers, trained senior dancers, and all the way to adults seeking a fun, new challenge.